-The curriculum listed below is designed for students who plan to transfer and continue their education towards a bachelor's degree in Nursing.
-Upon completion of the curriculum, students will be eligible to graduate from Galveston College with an Associate of Science degree.
+The curriculum listed below is designed for students who plan to transfer and continue their education towards a bachelor's degree in Nursing.\ Upon completion of the curriculum, students will be eligible to graduate from Galveston College with an Associate of Science degree.
 Students should identify early the institution to which they intend to transfer for specific requirements.

-FIRST T YEAR First Se emester Second Semester r ENGL 1301 Composition I 3 ENGL 1302 Composition II 3 HIST 1301 US History I 1 3 HIST 1302 US History II 1 3 BIOL 2401 Anatomy and Physiology I 4 BIOL 2402 Anatomy and Physiology II^+ 4 PSYC 2301 General Psychology + 3 PSYC 2314 Lifespan Growth and Dev + 3 COSC 1301 or Elective [#] 3 MATH 1314 College Algebra 2 3 PHED 11XX Physical Education Activity 1 PHED 11XX Physical Education Activity 1 17 17
+FIRST TEAR First Semester Second Semester ENGL 1301 Composition I 3 ENGL 1302 Composition II 3 HIST 1301 US History I 3 HIST 1302 US History II 3 BIOL 2401 Anatomy and Physiology I 4 BIOL 2402 Anatomy and Physiology II + 4 PSYC 2301 General Psychology + 3 PSYC 2314 Lifespan Growth and Dev + 3 COSC 1301 or Elective # 3 MATH 1314 College Algebra 3 PHED 11XX Physical Education Activity 1 PHED 11XX Physical Education Activity 1 17 17